 Item Description Card Reader The card reader allows you to use some of the latest digital storage cards.
 Push the card into the slot and it will appear as a removable device.
-MMC (MultiMedia Card) / RSMMC SD (Secure Digital) / Mini SD / SDHC / SDXC DC-In Jack Plug the supplied AC/DC adapter into this jack to power your computer.
+T SE LIMINE MMC (MultiMedia Card) / RSMMC SD (Secure Digital) / Mini SD / SDHC / SDXC DC-In Jack Plug the supplied AC/DC adapter into this jack to power your computer.
+External Monitor Port This port allows you to connect an external monitor, or Flat Panel Display, to get dual video or simultaneous display on the LCD and external monitor/FPD.
 HDMI-Out Port The HDMI-Out ( High-Definition Multimedia Interface ) is an audio/video connector interface for transmitting uncompressed digital streams.
 This allows you to connect an external monitor, TV or Flat Panel Display etc. as a display device by means of a HDMI cable.
 Note that HDMI carries both audio and video signals .
-Headphone-Out Jack Headphones or speakers may be connected through this jack.
-Note : Set your system's volume to a reduced level before connecting to this jack.
-Microphone-In Jack Plug an external microphone in to this jack to record on your computer.